braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 ![Tealium Overview][22]{: style="border:0;"}

+The Braze and Tealium integration allows you to track your users and route data to a wide variety of user analytics providers.
+Tealium allows you to:
+- Sync Tealium audiences with [AudienceStream]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium_audience_stream/) to Braze for use in Braze campaign and Canvas segmentation.
-Braze offers [both](#choose-your-integration-type) a side-by-side SDK integration for your Android, iOS, and web applications and a server-to-server integration for your backend services so that you can start building richer user profiles.
+- [Import data across the two platforms](#integration-options).
+Braze offers [both](#choose-your-integration-type) a side-by-side SDK integration for your Android, iOS, and web applications and a server-to-server integration for your backend services.

-## Tealium EventStream
+{% tabs %}
+{% tab EventStream %}

 Tealium EventStream is a data collection and API hub that sits at the center of your data.
 EventStream handles the entire data supply chain from setup and installation to identifying, validating, and enhancing incoming user data.
 EventStream takes real-time action with event feeds and connectors.
 Listed below are the features that make up the [EventStream](https://community.tealiumiq.com/t5/Customer-Data-Hub/Introduction-to-EventStream/ta-p/20387#toc-hId--2077371752).
 - Data Sources (Installation and Data Collection)